ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/self-signed-ssl-alma-nginx.md

 ## Introduction
-This document will guide on how to install Self-Signed SSL certificates on Alma Linux 9 with apahce.
+This document will guide on how to install Self-Signed SSL certificates on Alma Linux 9 with nginx.

 ## Setting up the SSL certificate
 To Install Self Signed SSL certificates in Amla Linux 9, We need to create SSL Cetificates which is signed by the CA certificate, after that we need to add the Virtual host file for the SSL certificate and edit the php.ini file and the hosts file the steps are explained below.